Depreciation

 • Determinable Useful Life The property must have a determinable useful life and last more than one year.

 On the other hand, an asset that increases in value is said to appreciate.
 Real estate, for example, often appreciates over time.
 Despite this, the IRS allows the depreciation of income-producing properties for tax purposes.
-This favorable treatment is one of the most appealing aspects of real estate investment, as it enables investors to deduct a portion of the property’s value each year, reducing taxable income.
+This favorable treatment is one of the most appealing aspects of real estate investment, as it allows investors to deduct a portion of the property’s value each year, thereby reducing taxable income.

 Depreciation is also a term commonly used to describe changes in currency exchange rates.
 A currency depreciates when its value decreases relative to another currency.
-For example, suppose $1.00 is initially equivalent to €1.00.
-Six months later, $1.50 is required to purchase €1.00.
-This means the dollar has depreciated relative to the euro, as more dollars are needed to buy the same amount of euros.
+For example, if $1.00 is initially equivalent to €1.00, but six months later, it takes $1.50 to purchase €1.00, the dollar has depreciated relative to the euro, as more dollars are needed to buy the same amount of euros.
 Conversely, this also means the euro has appreciated relative to the dollar.
 In summary, when it takes more of Currency A to purchase Currency B, Currency A has depreciated, and Currency B has appreciated.

 Dig Deeper With These Free Lessons: